nqtronix/fifofast/README.md

 ## Features

 ### Static Memory
-fifofast is 100% based on static memory, which makes it more efficient on embedded systems than alternative implementations.
+fifofast is 100% based on static memory, which makes it more efficient on embedded systems than dynamic implementations.

 ### Uses function-like macros
-Function-like macros behave a lot like inline functions, the code is pasted wherever the function-like macro is called.
+Function-like macros behave a lot like inline functions: the code is pasted wherever the function-like macro is called.
 This significantly increases the execution speed if called from ISRs.
 In addition macros allow more flexibility and improved compiler optimisation.

 ### Supports Generic Data
 fifofast supports all types with any size including custom structures as long as they are typedef-d.
 Each fifo can store 2^n elements depending on your requirements.